COMS-BC3997-SP23/alekhyamaram/collections/_posts/2023-02-06-update-one.md

 I spent most of this week getting acquainted with the Sounding Board ecosystem—I filled in the last details of my project proposal, read through lots of project documents, and met with the Sounding Board design team!

 ## Readings

+Next week, I’ll be developing a set of persona cards for the manager project, so I decided to center my weekly readings around persona design.

 *What are personas?*